What is a Global Education Dialogue?

 WHO CAN ATTEND?

 This Global Education Dialogue is by invitation only but you can catch the live stream right here on this page.
-Participants will be from Afghanistan, Bangladesh, China, India, Nepal, Netherlands, Pakistan, Sri Lanka, UAE and the UK.
+Participants will be from Bangladesh, China, India, Nepal, Netherlands, Pakistan, Sri Lanka, UAE and the UK.

 LIVE STREAMING SCHEDULE